indico/indico/doc/api/source/scheduler.rst

 We tried to mitigate these problems by using conflict-free lightweight data structures.

 The `Scheduler` is the element that is responsible for accepting new tasks and prioritizing them by execution time, launching new processes/threads as they need to be executed.
-Logs of the operations are kept, and
+Logs of the operations are kept.

 A `Client` is basically a proxy object that allows operations to be performed on the `Scheduler` and its tasks in a transparent way.